 1. Squirrels make nests from twigs and leaves

-If you see any sphere shaped nests in the trees around Garratt Lane or Earlsfield Road, they probably belong to a squirrel!
+If you see any sphere shaped nests down by the river, they probably belong to a squirrel!
 Squirrels collect small sticks and leaves to make their nests usually in the forks of tall trees.

 2. Squirrels run in a zigzag pattern when they feel threatened

 If a squirrel feels threatened it will run in a zigzag pattern to get away from danger.
 In the wild this tactic is a useful strategy to escape from predators.
-Unfortunately it may work less well with the cars on Earlsfield Road!
+Unfortunately it may work less well with the cars on Garratt Lane!

-3. Our Squirrels are Helping to Make Wandsworth Greener
+3. Our Squirrels are Helping to Make South London Greener

 4. Squirrels have four front teeth which never stop growing all their lives

 Squirrels need to have strong front teeth to ensure they can gnaw on nuts, tree bark and other objects.
-If you see any tree cavities with gnawed away bark on nearby trees, this was most likely from a squirrel!
+If you see any tree cavities with gnawed away bark, this was most likely from a squirrel!

 5. Squirrels mainly communicate using their bushy tails